 The majority of our students have studied Geography at A-level, IB Higher Level, Pre-U or equivalent, although this is by no means mandatory.
 Most academic subjects would have relevance to some part of the course.

-Once you have applied through UCAS, you will be asked to submit a recent piece of school work of your choice.
+Once you have applied through UCAS, you are required to submit a recent piece of school work of your choice.
+We will provide information on how to submit this after 15th October.

 We invite the majority of candidates to Cambridge for an interview, which will take place in early December.
 In the half hour before the interview you will be asked to read or look at some relevant material which we will discuss with you in the interview.